+* * *

-Kelly is a Northern California based multidisciplinary, printmaker raised in Sonoma County.
-She has spent the last two decades living, working and consulting as a creative professional within the Bay Area.
-Since 2004, Kelly’s art has been sold at her former Berkeley boutique Relish At Home and in various shops internationally.
+Kelly is a Northern California based multidisciplinary printmaker raised in Sonoma County.
+She has spent the last two decades living, working and consulting as a creative artist within the Bay Area.
+Since 2004, Kelly’s art has been sold at her former Berkeley boutique, Relish At Home and in various shops internationally.
 Her designs have been featured in print & online publications including the San Francisco Chronicle, Sunset, Apartment Therapy, Real Simple, and Martha Stewart Weddings.
 Kelly has a BA in Textile Design from San Francisco State University.
-In 2019 she received certification in the field of Printmaking Arts from Diablo Valley College, and served as a teaching assistant to her mentor, Toru Sugita, Professor of Printmaking Arts at Diablo Valley Community College.
-Kelly works as a Teaching Artist Instructor with the Printmaking Studio at the Sonoma Community Center and the Sonoma Valley Museum of Art.
+In 2019 she received certification in the field of Printmaking Arts and served as a teaching assistant to her mentor, Toru Sugita, Professor of Printmaking at Diablo Valley College.
+Kelly works as a teaching artist with the Sonoma Community Center and the Sonoma Valley Museum of Art.
 She is a member of the California Society of Printmakers and the Oakland Art Association.

 * * *